Asif-MushtaqAA/DNN-Only-Framework/README.md

 The SDF generator and DNN UI are available in repository titled "DNN".
 Link: https://github.com/Asif-MushtaqAA/DNN

 Note: Make sure to use correct paths for added repository.

+Example Implementation in console
+from DNN_Only import ResidualBlock, ChannelSpecificDecoder, EncoderDecoderCNN, workflow
+workflow(58,0.6,2)